 Glaucoma is an outcome of the optic nerve damage.
 Gradual deterioration of optic nerve results in the development of blind spots in the visual field.
 For reasons not fully known, this nerve damage is usually related to an increased eye pressure.

-Elevated eye pressure is due to a buildup of a fluid called aqueous humor.
+Elevated eye pressure is due to a build-up of a fluid called aqueous humour.
 This fluid normally drains into the front of the eye through tissue at the angle where the iris and cornea meet.
 When fluid is overproduced or the drainage system doesn’t work properly, the fluid can’t flow out at its normal rate and pressure builds up.